 No individual is constant in character.
 Each of us is constantly changing for the worse or for the better.

 That sounds impossible, doesn’t it?

-I’ve been blessed to know and work with some very gifted individuals in my life.
-But I’ve never known anyone that had it all together without any need of outside help.
+I’ve been blessed to know and work with some very gifted individuals.
+But I’ve never known anyone who had it all together without needing outside help.
 No, not one.

 We need other humans, and most importantly, we all need God!

 Furthermore, every person I know is a complex and unique blend of strengths and weaknesses.
 Each of us is an in-process amalgamation of positives and negatives.
-Said differently, every person you know is a blessing and a burden simultaneously.
+Said differently, everyone you know is simultaneously a blessing and a burden.

 Friend, this includes even you.
-If your personality tends to lean too far towards self-centeredness, self-absorption, or self-love, then what you’ve already read seems to exclude you, but it doesn’t.
-These observations are valid for even the most gifted and well-rounded personalities you know.
+If your personality tends to lean too far towards self-centeredness, self-absorption, or self-love, then what you’ve already read seems to exclude you.

 I come to the same conclusion when I think about some of the most prominent Christian leaders.
-Each has a particular set of assets and liabilities, from which they serve God and lead others.
+Each has a particular set of assets and liabilities from which they serve God and lead others.
 Publicly, we might witness confident and secure-sounding interactions from them.
 Yet, each individual has their own set of limitations, vulnerabilities, or weaknesses.

-But as I already stated, none of us is constant.
-As living and breathing human beings, we grow better or worse every day.
+None of us is constant.
+Living and breathing human beings grow better or worse every day.
 The key to this change is the outside help you let in your soul.